 Thanks to additional funding support from the Minister for Higher Education, training and support for the Bystander Intervention module in Irish HEIs is provided by UCC.
 We are currently working with 11 institutions across Ireland.

-In July 2020, at the behest of the Minister for Further and Higher Education, Research, Innovation and Science, Simon Harris, Dr Louise Crowley developed an online Bystander Intervention training session for every HEI to deliver to all first-year students in their 2020/2021 orientation.
+In July 2020, at the behest of the Minister for Further and Higher Education, Research, Innovation and Science, Simon Harris, Dr Louise Crowley developed an online Bystander Intervention orientation session for every HEI to deliver to all first-year students in their 2020/2021 academic year.